NITCbase/nitcbase.github.io/docs/Design/Physical Layer.md

 :::info Question 2

 **Q2**.
-What is the maximum number of attributes possible for a relation in Nitcbase?
+What is the maximum number of attributes possible for a relation in NITCbase?

 **Solution**.
-In Nitcbase, size of the record in any relation is bounded by the size of a block.
-Hence number of attributes is maximum when a record fits in a block.
+In NITCbase, size of the record in any relation is bounded by the size of a block.
+Hence the number of attributes is maximum when a record fits in a block.
 It is calculated as:
 $$
 16*K+1 \leq 2016